-Ryanair currently operates mainly "next generation" Boeing 737-800s.
-The operation of primarily a single aircraft type (primarily Boeing 737s) enables Ryanair to limit the costs associated with personnel training, maintenance, and the purchase and storage of spare parts while also affording the Company greater flexibility in the scheduling of crews and equipment.
-Management also believes that the terms of Ryanair's contracts with Boeing are very favourable to Ryanair.
-The strength of Ryanair's balance sheet and cashflows also enables the group to lease aircraft at attractive rates (such as the A320s leased by Lauda).
-See "Aircraft" below for additional information on Ryanair's fleet.
-The Company has a BBB rating from both S&P and Fitch (see "Risk Factors-Risks Related to the Company-The Company Will Incur Significant Costs

-Acquiring New Aircraft and Any Instability in the Credit and Capital Markets Could Negatively Impact Ryanair's Ability to Obtain Financing on Acceptable Terms" above) and can raise inexpensive unsecured debt in the capital markets.
+Ryanair currently operates mainly Boeing 737s.
+The operation of primarily a single aircraft type enables Ryanair to limit the costs associated with personnel training, maintenance, and the purchase and storage of spare parts while also affording the Company greater flexibility in the scheduling of crews and equipment.
+Management also believes that the terms of Ryanair's contracts with Boeing are favourable to Ryanair.
+The strength of Ryanair's balance sheet and cashflows also enables the group to lease aircraft at competitive rates (such as the 29 A320s leased by Lauda).
+See "Boeing Aircraft" and "Airbus Aircraft" below for additional information on Ryanair's fleet.
+The Company has a BBB (Stable) rating from both S&P and Fitch (see "Risk Factors-Risks Related to the Company-The Company Will Incur Significant Costs Acquiring New Aircraft and Any Instability in the Credit and Capital Markets Could Negatively Impact Ryanair's Ability to Obtain Financing on Acceptable Terms" above) and can raise inexpensive unsecured debt in the capital markets.
 The Company also finances aircraft from its strong cashflows.